dantleech/blog/source/_posts/2022-03-06-phpactor-monorepo.md

-When I started Phpactor in 2015 I had just read "principles of package design", and wanting to be a good developer, I decided to architect Phpactor as a set of decoupled packages, in general there would be three classes of
+When I started Phpactor in 2015 I had just read "principles of package design", and wanting to be a good developer, I decided to architect Phpactor as a set of decoupled packages, in general there would be four classes of
 package:

 - **Domain package**: a package defining the interfaces and business model for